 Phonics

 Phonics is the connection between letters and sounds.
 It teaches children how to decode words and read them correctly.
+This is important because it’s the foundation of all reading and writing.

 How It Helps Kids Learn to Read